pyinvoke/invoke/sites/docs/concepts/namespaces.rst

 .. note::
     In the interests of avoiding confusion, this setting is "exclusive" in nature - when it's on, the underscored version of task names *are not valid* on the CLI.
-(At the pure function level within Python, of course, they must continue to be referenced with underscores, as dashed names are not valid Python syntax!)
+(However, at the pure function level within Python, they must continue to be referenced with underscores, as dashed names are not valid Python syntax!)

 Nesting collections